10 bizarre deep sea creatures found in 2022

 Read more: Creepy deep-sea 'vanilla Vader' woodlouse is 25 times bigger than a land louse

 Want to learn more about the deep sea?
-This year we also answered mysteries about why there are so many giants in the deep sea and what the deepest spots in Earth's oceans are.
+This year we also answered mysteries about why there are so many giants in the deep sea and what the deepest spots in Earth's oceans are

 Harry is a U.K.-based senior staff writer at Live Science.
 He studied marine biology at the University of Exeter before training to become a journalist.
-He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior, evolution and paleontology.
-His feature on the upcoming solar maximum was shortlisted in the "top scoop" category at the National Council for the Training of Journalists (NCTJ) Awards for Excellence in 2023.
+He covers a wide range of topics including space exploration, planetary science, space weather, climate change, animal behavior and paleontology.
+His recent work on the solar maximum won "best space submission" at the 2024 Aerospace Media Awards and was shortlisted in the "top scoop" category at the NCTJ Awards for Excellence in 2023.
+He also writes Live Science's weekly Earth from space series.